October 2010

 Just what does one want to do during the winter months?
 Surely vacations aren't really planned unless it's to go to a tropical place for a short tromp through the palms.

-Knowing all of this, winter is finding something to do and in my case, it's the computer with edits on my next book, naturally Twitter and surfing the net for information.
+Knowing all of this, winter is finding something to do and in my case, it's the computer with edits on my next book, naturally Facebook, Twitter and surfing the net for information are high on the daily list.
 Even all of this, at times is boring.
-Cooking, cleaning and going from day to day with TV channels gets old too, so when that first sign of spring finally arrive, the new chore of gardens start and that's what Im into now.
-Days are filled with dirty fingernails, swet, cow and chicken manure and worse then all of that, grass stains on the best jeans I own.
+Ok, cleaning and going from day to day with TV channels gets old too, so when that first sign of spring finally arrive, the new chore of gardens start and that's what I'm into now.
+Days are filled with dirty fingernails, sweat, cow and chicken manure and worse then all of that, grass stains on the best jeans I own.
 Heaven forbid if I was captured by the neighbor in baggy jeans looking like Maw Kettle.

 Somehow as I was learning this new Social Media on Twitter, I ran across Scott Baio, you know him from Happy Days.
 A teenager we followed as he grew and I personally watched him until the show ended.
-Poofffff, he was gonefrom my lifein front of theTV and basically forgotten.
-To my amazement, here he was again, history to the present and I wanted to know what he was doing with his life, clicked on his website and boom, there it was, he was into his charity and it was plastered all over his pages.
-It wasn't just his charity, that got my attention,it was the tragedy and heartbrake he and his wife had to endure over information given to them when their little girl was born.
+Poofffff, he was gone from my life in front of theTV and basically forgotten.
+To my amazement, here he was again, history to the present and I wanted to know what he was doing with his life, clicked on his website and boom, there it was, he was into his and his wifes charity and it was plastered all over his pages.
+It wasn't just his charity that got my attention,it was the tragedy and heartbrake he and his wife had to endure over information given to them when their little girl was born.
 Parents that craved more answers and didn't get them.

 All in all, things finally came down to knowing about infant deaths that could be tested for certain problems but, it wasn't offered.
 Through his foundation, he and his wife are bringing the test to everyones attention and have the Charity for testing or whatever is necessary for the new infants born in our world.